chfoo/callfunc/README.md

 To use exported functions, simply use the empty string `""` as the library name.
 Opening other libraries is not supported at this time.

+## Garbage collection

+Any object with a `dispose()` method contains resources that cannot be automatically garbage collected.
+It is up to the user to call this method at the appropriate times.

+Likewise, `Pointer` objects hold C pointers which must be treated with care as usual in C.

 ## Safety

 Callfunc does not provide any automatic protection against memory-unsafe conditions such as dangling pointers or out-of-bounds read/writes.